On this day · archive

 2014

-ISIL self-declares a caliphate in Syria and northern Iraq.
+The Islamic State of Iraq and the Levant self-declares its caliphate in Syria and northern Iraq.

 2012

-A derecho sweeps the eastern United States, killing at least 22 people.
+A derecho sweeps across the eastern United States, leaving at least 22 people dead and millions without power.

 2007